Planar Graphs & Euler's Formula

 Proof:

 Induct on \(V\).
-If \(V \leq 6\), the result is trivial.
-For \(V > 6\), we know \(G\) has a vertex \(v\) with \(\deg(v) \leq 5\) (by the minimum degree corollary of Euler's formula).
+If \(V \leq 6\), color each vertex with a distinct color (using at most 6 of the 6 available colors).
+For \(V > 6\), we know \(G\) has a vertex \(v\) with \(\deg(v) \leq 5\) by the minimum degree corollary of Euler's formula.
 Remove \(v\) and its edges to obtain \(G' = G - v\), which is still planar.
+(Note: \(G'\) may be disconnected even if \(G\) is connected, but the theorem statement does not assume connectivity, so the induction hypothesis applies to \(G'\) directly.)
 By the induction hypothesis, \(G'\) is 6-colorable.
 Since \(v\) has at most 5 neighbors, they use at most 5 colors, so at least one of the 6 colors is available for \(v\).
-Restoring \(v\) with this color gives a proper 6-coloring of \(G\). \(\blacksquare\)
+Restoring \(v\) with this color gives a proper 6-coloring of \(G\).

 Theorem: Five Color Theorem